Medium pOH Calculation Practice Questions

 Can pOH be negative?

-Yes, pOH can be negative if the concentration of hydroxide ions is greater than 1.0 M. For example, a 2.0 M solution of would have a pOH of approximately -0.30.
+Yes, pOH can be negative if the concentration of hydroxide ions is greater than 1.0 M. For example, a 2.0 M solution of $NaOH$ would have a pOH of approximately -0.30.

 How do you calculate pOH for a weak base?